-Grant Recipients are responsible for complying with all applicable laws and regulations for their projects, including the California Environmental Quality Act (CEQA).
-Work that is subject to the California Environmental Quality Act (CEQA) shall not proceed under this Agreement until documents that satisfy the CEQA process are received by the Department of Water Resources (DWR) and DWR has completed its CEQA compliance determination.
-Work that is subject to CEQA shall not proceed until and unless approved by DWR.
+Grantees are responsible for complying with all applicable laws and regulations for their projects, including the California Environmental Quality Act (CEQA).
+Work that is subject to the California Environmental Quality Act (CEQA) shall not proceed under this Agreement until documents that satisfy the CEQA process are received by the Department of Water Resources (Department) and the Department has completed its CEQA compliance.
+Work that is subject to a CEQA shall not proceed until and unless approved by the Department.
 Such approval is fully discretionary and shall constitute a condition precedent to any work for which it is required.
-Once CEQA documentation has been completed, DWR will consider the environmental documents and decide whether to continue to fund the project or to require changes, alterations or other mitigation.
+Once CEQA documentation has been completed, the Department will consider the environmental documents and decide whether to continue to fund the project or to require changes, alterations or other mitigation.

-nt Recipient: roio ement #: ect Name: roje Addr ress:eess: 'hon ne Number: l .
-List the source of any other grants or funds received from DWR to implement a portion of this project.
-Is this a project as defined by CEQA?
-Yes □No □(if "yes", skip to #3) If "no", please explain below then skip to #8.
-Is this project exempt from CEQA compliance?
+Gra ant Recipient: ject Manager: Pho one Number: Agreement #: Ado dress: List the source of any other grants or funds received from the Department of Water Resources implement a portion of this project.
+2. Is this a project as defined by CEQA?
+Yes \square No \square (if "yes", skip to #3) If "no", please explain below then skip to #8.
+3. Is this project exempt from CEQA compliance?
 Yes \square No \square (if "no", skip to #4) If "yes", provide reasons for exemption.
 Cite the CEQA Article, Section and Title of the CEQA exemption, if appropriate.
 A partial list of the statutory exemptions is found in Cal.
 Code Regs., tit.14, art.
 18 (sections 15260 - 15285) and a list of categorical exemptions is found in Cal.
 Code Regs., tit.
 14, art.
 19 (sections 15300 - 15332).
-A copy of CEQA and the applicable regulations may be found at: http://resources.ca.gov/ceqa/docs/2016_CEQA_Statutes_and_Guidelines.pdf Check appropriate box below: Lead Agency has already filed a Notice of Exemption (NOE) with the State Clearinghouse and/or (County Clerk.
+A copy of CEQA and the applicable regulations may be found at: http://resources.ca.gov/ceqa/docs/2016_CEQA_Statutes_and_Guidelines.pdf Check appropriate box below: Lead Agency has already filed a Notice of Exemption (NOE) with the State Clearinghouse and/or County Clerk.
 Attach copy of NOE and, if applicable, a copy of Board Resolution.
 Lead Agency will file a NOE with the State Clearinghouse and/or County Clerk.
-Provide estimated (date: Lead Agency will NOT file a NOE with the State Clearinghouse and/or County Clerk.
-(If Lead Agency chooses not to file a NOE, sufficient documentation and information must be submitted to the DWR Grant Manager, along with this form, to allow DWR to make its own determination that the project is exempt from CEQA.
+Provide estimated date: Lead Agency will NOT file a NOE with the State Clearinghouse and/or County Clerk.
+If Lead Agency chooses not to file a NOE, sufficient documentation and information must be submitted to the Project Director, along with this form, to allow DWR to make its own determination that the project is exempt from CEQA.
+Reason for exemption:

-ENVIRONMENTAL INFORMATION FORM
+Approved by FAIR Committee for Interim Use ENVIRONMENTAL INFORMATION FORM l·.
 If the project will require CEQA compliance, identify the Lead Agency.
-CEQA Lead Agency: Please check types of CEQA documents that have been or are to be prepared: ☐Initial Study ☐ Negative Declaration / Mitigated Nega ative Declaration ☐ Environmental Impact Report Please describe the status of the CEQA documents, expected date of completion, and estimated if requesting DWR funds relating to CEQA compliance: Status: Date of Completion: Estimated Costs: If the CEQA document has been complet the State Clearinghouse number, if availal cument and Please list all environmental permits that madditional pages, as necessary) TYPE OF PERMIT REQUIRED/PERMITTING AGE ct: (attach DATE RECEIVED OR EXPECTED This form was completed by: Print or Type Name Phone Number Signature Date Please send the completed and signed for Signature (with Appropriate Written Conse For DWR internal use: DWR received environmental docum DWR made findings. ent) is Recommended. ronic Mail and Electro
+CEQA Lead Agency: Please check types of CEQA documents that have been or are to be prepared: Initial Study Negative Declaration / Mitigated Negative Declaration Environmental Impact Report ).
+Please describe the status of the CEQA documents, expected date of completion, and estimated cost, if requesting DWR funds relating to CEQA compliance: Status: Date of Completion: Estimated Costs: If the CEQA document has been completed, please provide the name of the document and the State Clearinghouse number, if available.
+Submit two copies to the Program Manager. ' .
+3. Please list all environmental permits you mu additional pages, as necessary) ust obtain to comple ete the project: (attach TYPE OF PERMIT REQUIRED PERMITTING AGENCY ) .
+This form was completed by: Print or Type Name Phone e Number Signature Please send the completed and signed form Date m to DWR Project M lanager.
+For DWR internal use: DWR received environmental docume DWR made findings. ents.